armintalaie/vigilant/README.md

     - You can run the Go server by running `go run main.go`.
     - The server will start on port `50051`.

 🎉 You're all set! 🎉

+### (Optional) Setting up a client

+1. Install the Wails CLI.
+    - You can install the wails CLI by running `go install github.com/wailsapp/wails/v2/cmd/wails@latest`.
+    - You can check if you have the wails CLI installed by running `wails --version`.
+    - If you encounter any issues, you can check the [Wails documentation](https://wails.io/docs/gettingstarted/installation).
+2. Run the Wails app.
+    - You can run the Wails app by running `wails dev` in the `cmd/desktop` directory.

 ## Running

 Repeat step 6 and 7 from the setup section to run the server.

+To run the client, repeat step 2 from the setup section.

 ### Deploying to production